Which? Elderly Care

 This group is for anyone living with dementia, short term memory loss, or simply for those who wish to keep their minds in healthy working order.
-On the second Wednesday of each month we meet for a chat, a chnace to reminisce and maybe join in a fun activity.
-On the fourth Wednesday of each month we have a lovaly sing-a-long with John Whalley.
+The group meets twice a month: once for a chat, a chance to reminisce and maybe join in a fun activity; and once for a lovely sing-a-long with John Whalley.
 Family, carers and support workers are invited too.

 Support group